BLCM/bl3mods/Aaron0000/Balands/README.md

 -------------------
 Removed all non-enemy health-based Mayhem mode scaling.
 No skill scaling, action skill scaling, shield scaling, pet scaling, vehicle scaling, etc.

+Experience gained in Mayhem Mode increased by 1.5 times (Mayhem 10 now gives 300% EXP instead of 200%, for example.)

 Guns and grenades no longer receive increased damage from Mayhem levels.
 The Mayhem level text no longer displays on gear either (but your gear will still be regular Mayhem gear when the mod is no longer active.).

 Nerfed enemy health scaling in Mayhem Mode.
 Enemy health now increases by 100% per Mayhem level, up to 1000% at Mayhem 10.